Last Modified: February 26, 2019

 Crelate will indemnify you against any claims made by an unaffiliated third party that our Services infringe on any trade secret recognized under the Uniform Trade Secrets Act or any United States copyright of that third party (a “Crelate Indemnified Claim”) Notwithstanding the foregoing, Company shall have no obligation under this section or otherwise with respect to any infringement claim based upon (a) any Customer Content, (b) your combination of the Services with Customer content or your business processes, (c) your redistribution of the Service to, or use for the benefit of, an unaffiliated third party, (d) any use of the Service not in accordance with these Terms of the documentation, (e) Company’s conformance to your specifications, (f) any use of the Service in combination with other products, equipment, software or content not supplied by Crelate, or (g) any modification of the Service by any person other than Crelate or its authorized agents.

-If we reasonably believe that a Crelate Indemnified Claim may bar your use of the Services, then at our sole discretion we will attempt to either obtain the right for you to continue using the
+If we reasonably believe that a Crelate Indemnified Claim may bar your use of the Services, then at our sole discretion we will attempt to either obtain the right for you to continue using the Services, or, modify and replace the Services with a functional equivalent and notify you to stop using the previous version.
+If these options are not commercially reasonable, we may terminate the agreement and refund any amounts paid for an unused Subscription Period.

-You will indemnify Crelate against any claims made by an unaffiliated third party that any Customer Content, or services you provide using
+You will indemnify Crelate against any claims made by an unaffiliated third party that any Customer Content, or services you provide using Crelate’s Services, directly or indirectly infringes on a third party’s patent, copyright or trademark or makes unlawful use of its trade secret, or (2) arises from a violation of Acceptable Use as defined in this Agreement.

 This indemnification and defense commitment shall not apply to third party claims arising out of the negligent acts or omissions of any indemnified party.